Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Ear model.md

 **Anatomical model of the ear, with removable parts.** - Use our large-scale model of the ear to discover how it enables you to hear sounds.

-Last initially checked on 2024-02-15 by Charlotte Marshall (csm69@cam.ac.uk) and double-checked on 2023-02-02 by Emily Wolfenden (elw74@cam.ac.uk)
+Last initially checked on 2024-02-15 by Charlotte Marshall (csm69@cam.ac.uk) and double-checked on 2024-02-15 by Isobel Gilham (ig419@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->